zeroxf89/agenticSeek/README.md

 ## Setup to run with an API

-Set the desired provider in the `config.ini`
+Set the desired provider in the `config.ini`.
+See below for a list of API providers.

 ```sh
 [MAIN]